mpiorowski/svelte-init/README.md

 ## Features

 -   Working out of the box most useful components, without any additional configuration.
+-   Very easy color / shadow / border config using either pure css or @apply from tailwind.
 -   Written fully in [TypeScript](https://typescriptlang.org/)
 -   Using [Tailwind](https://tailwindcss.com) for styling.
 But can be done with pure css also :).
 -   No dark / light theme included, but can be easly achived using tailwind theme.